somatechlat/SomaAgentHub/docs/README.md

 - `development/Implementation_Roadmap.md` – Detailed workstreams, parallel tasks, and sprint plan toward SomaStack.
 - `development/Sprint_Milestones.md` – Snapshot of sprint-by-sprint deliverables.
 - `KAMACHIQ_Mode_Blueprint.md` – Plan for fully autonomous KAMACHIQ mode orchestration.
+- `DEVELOPMENT_GUIDELINES.md` – Development policies, including the real‑infra only rule and detailed **Policy Engine** service documentation (endpoint, request/response models, Redis caching, sync wrapper).

+## Integration‑Test Guidance

+We provide a test scaffold under `services/policy-engine/tests/test_integration_flow.py` that demonstrates how to:

+1. Spin up the **Identity Service** (via FastAPI `TestClient`).
+2. Issue a JWT using the `/tokens/issue` endpoint.
+3. Call the **Gateway API** to create a session.
+4. Invoke the **Policy Engine** `/v1/evaluate` endpoint.
+5. Use the **SLM producer** to send an `slm.requests` message and verify the `slm.responses` payload.

+The scaffold uses **pytest**, **httpx**, and **unittest.mock** to stub out Kafka/Redis interactions, making the test runnable locally without full Docker‑Compose.

+Refer to the file for detailed comments and replace the mocks with real testcontainers when you need end‑to‑end verification.